syncfusion-content/javascript-docs/js/RichTextEditor/HowTo.md

 ## Capture ctrl+s keypress event inside the RichTextEditor

 Yes, we can capture the ctrl + s keypress inside Rich Text Editor.
-To achieve this, we need to bind the “keydown” event to the RTE content (which is an iframe) and capture the ctrl + s keypress using its keycode.
+To achieve this, we need to bind the “keydown” event to the RTE content (which is an iframe) and capture the ctrl + s keypress using its keyCode.

 1. Render the RTE control